 Health care products and devices should improve a person, improve their quality of life and even prolong their life.
 However, there are too many cases when they cause harm because of:

-In these cases, an experienced Fort Lauderdale personal injury lawyer can determine who is responsible for the negligent actions leading to your injuries:
+In these cases, an experienced injury attorney can determine who is responsible for the negligent actions leading to your injuries:

 In some cases, several persons end entities will be included in your personal injury claim (the vicarious liability principle).